 Take two servings of rice and place in a medium-size bowl.
 Fan the rice to cool slightly and sprinkle Sushinoko brand powdered sushi vinegar over the rice to season.
 Using the edge of the rice paddle, "cut" the rice diagonally and toss to mix.
 Note, this motion prevents the rice from becoming smashed.

 On individual servings plates, spread sushi rice out.

 Garnish sushi rice with roasted white sesame seeds.

 In a small bowl add drained canned tuna.
 Squeeze a small amount of fresh lemon juice over the tuna and toss.
 Break up any large chunks of the tuna.

 Garnish the rice with sesame seeds with tuna flakes, and cucumber matchsticks.

 Chiffonade shiso leaves.
 Stack the leaves together, roll up, then slice into thin pieces.
 You should end with thin pieces of shiso that resemble ribbon.
 Garnish the sushi with shiso.

 Finally, add a pinch of the sakura denbu to the center of each chirashi sushi plate.
 Serve immediately.

-Substitute canned tuna with canned white albacore.
-Other prepared fish to try is canned salmon or even smoked salmon.
+- Substitute canned tuna with canned white albacore.
+Another prepared fish to try is canned salmon or even smoked salmon.

-For quick sushi vinegar, try Sushinoko brand powdered sushi rice vinegar.
-For homemade sushi rice vinegar try this recipe.
+- If not making homemade sushi rice vinegar, try Sushinoko brand powdered sushi rice vinegar.